MrShoenel/precondition-moop/notebooks/pareto-order.md

 Figure shows a significant improvement of the obtained trade-offs using a corrected preference.
 We also generate some quantiles (see table ).
-While still not perfect, 50% of all trade-offs show a mean absolute error of  ≈ 0.129.
-We also obtain much less extreme deviations, and no deviation is larger than  ≈ 0.679.
+While still not perfect, 50% of all trade-off ratios show a mean absolute error of  ≈ 0.07.
+We also obtain much less extreme deviations, with the 90% quantile being  ≈ 0.46 (compared to  ≈ 0.98 of the original problem).

 ### Online correction